 Panguni Uthiram:

-Celebrated during the Tamil month of Panguni, it marks the celestial wedding of Lord Muruga (Subramanya) and Valli, and it had believed that offering prayers on this day can grant marital bliss.
+Celebrated during the Tamil month of Panguni, it marks the celestial wedding of Lord Muruga (Subramanya) and Valli, and it is believed that offering prayers on this day can grant marital bliss.

 Karthigai Deepam: